-Securing the Machine for Transport
+Transporting the Machine

 Use a heavy-duty trailer or truck to transport the machine.
+Use full-width ramps.
 Ensure that the trailer or truck has all the necessary brakes, lighting, and marking as required by law.
 Please carefully read all the safety instructions.
-Knowing this information could help you, your family, pets or bystanders avoid injury.
+Knowing this information could help you, your family, pets, or bystanders avoid injury.
 Refer to your local ordinances for trailer and tie-down requirements.